Quick Facts: Earning an Ed.D. in Washington D.C.

 - You can use DCPS School Profiles to compare individual public schools.

-George Washington and Georgetown enroll the largest number of students, but American, Howard, and Strayer are sizeable beasts.
-Many of these schools publish a great deal of useful data about themselves—Georgetown’s Office of Assessment and Decision Support (OADS) is just one example.
+- Many of these schools publish a great deal of useful data about themselves—Georgetown’s Office of Assessment and Decision Support (OADS) is just one example.

 Educational Leadership Salaries

-Wages for K-12 administrators and postsecondary education administrators in the D.C. and Maryland/Virginia area tend to be very high.
+Wages for K-12 education administrators and postsecondary education administrators in the D.C. and Maryland/Virginia area tend to be very high.
 You’ll typically see D.C. in the top paying wage bracket when compared with all the states.

-If you’re eyeing a public K-12 job, District of Columbia Public Schools (DCPS) publishes Pay Schedules for teachers in its section on Washington Teachers’ Union (WTU).
-It also provides Information About Administrative Salary and Benefits for School Leaders, including pay scales.
-In recent years, it’s been noted that D.C. charter school administrators often command high salaries.
+- If you’re eyeing a public K-12 position, District of Columbia Public Schools (DCPS) publishes Pay Schedules for teachers in its section on Washington Teachers’ Union (WTU).

 Educational Leadership Job Boards